Watering Weigela

 How To Tell If Weigela Needs Watered

-The easiest way to determine if a Weigela plant needs water is to check the soil.
-When the top few inches of the soil is dry, it is time to water.
-If the soil is dry and cracked, the plant is severely dehydrated.
+The easiest way to determine if a Weigela needs water is to check the soil.
+When the top few inches of the soil are dry, it is time to water.
+If the soil is dry and cracked, the plant is likely severely dehydrated.
 Wilting leaves that turn yellow and brown and ultimately fall off indicate the plant is too dry.

 How Often To Water Weigela

 Once established, Weigela requires very little care.
-The plant may need water in a drought, but established Weigela is very self-sufficient under normal conditions.
+The plant may need water in a drought, but established Weigela is very self-sufficient under normal conditions and can often survive on rainfall alone.

 Potted Weigela will need to be on a regular schedule for water.
-Container-grown plants dry out more quickly, so water 1 to 2 times a week depending on the soil conditions and weather.
+Containers dry out more quickly than landscape plants, so water 1 to 2 times a week depending on the soil conditions and weather.

 Best Time To Water Weigela

 Water Weigela any time the plant needs water, although mornings are generally the best time to water.
-Hydrating the plant before the sun starts to heat up will allow the roots to absorb the moisture and better withstand the peak heat of the early afternoon.
+Hydrating the plant before temperatures heat up will allow the roots to absorb more moisture and better withstand the peak heat of the early afternoon.

 How to Water Weigela